agardnerIT/site/_posts/2022/2022-02-06-keptn-hello-world.md

 ## Introduction

-There a lots of excellent tutorials on the Keptn website but this post aims to get you up and running with Keptn and a "Hello World" example in under 10 minutes.
+There are lots of excellent tutorials on the Keptn website but this post aims to get you up and running with Keptn and a "Hello World" example in under 10 minutes.

 ## What You Will Need